Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Materials and Methods

 The Debye--Waller factor quantifies the amplitude of vibrational motion in the caged regime and is closely related to the plateau value of the Lindemann index.
-For each species $\alpha \in \{{\rm C},{\rm H}\}$ (carrier or host), we define

-where $\gamma_{L,\alpha}(t_{\rm p})$ denotes the value taken at the characteristic turning time $t_{\rm p}$ between the ballistic and diffusive regimes.
+For each species $\alpha \in \{{\rm C},{\rm H}\}$ (carrier or host), we define $ u_\alpha^2 = \gamma_{L,\alpha}(t_{\rm p}), $ where $\gamma_{L,\alpha}(t_{\rm p})$ denotes the value taken at the characteristic turning time $t_{\rm p}$ between the ballistic and diffusive regimes.
 This time marks the cage-confinement timescale at which both the mean-squared displacement and $\gamma_{L,\alpha}(t)$ exhibit a transient plateau.
 For host particles ($\alpha={\rm H}$), $u_{\rm H}^2$ corresponds directly to the plateau height of $\gamma_{L,{\rm H}}(t)$.
 For carrier particles ($\alpha={\rm C}$), the plateau is less pronounced due to stronger anharmonicity; accordingly, $u_{\rm C}^2$ is evaluated at the same $t_{\rm p}$ to represent their effective vibrational amplitude.
 This definition enables a consistent comparison of Debye--Waller factors between the two species and provides a microscopic proxy for the local stiffness of their respective environments.
 If $u_\alpha^2 \propto T$ holds, the dynamics in that regime can be regarded as effectively harmonic.